rokm/matlab_mexopencv/README.md

 Note that the script can be called from an arbitrary working directory, i.e., it is not restricted to the code checkout directory.

+The startup script assumes that the path to Matlab installation is stored in MATLABDIR environment variable; one way to ensure this is to set it up in your .bash_profile.

 ### Windows